hkroger/cdh-vagrant/README.md

     - For Windows the file is located in `C:\Windows\System32\Drivers\etc\hosts`
     - Windows user must append the lines in both WSL and Windows.
 - Check the *HARDWARE NOTE* in the Vagrantfile to verify that matched your computer capabilities.
 - Run the command `bash up.sh 3` this will start three VMs.
-Up to 8 hosts can be selected.
+    - You can add up to 8 hosts.
 - If it is the first time that you are running vagrant run `vagrant init`
 - SSH to the node `vagrant ssh c7401` the password is `vagrant`
 - Switch to sudo using `sudo su -`